 By default, VWO anonymizes all key presses to avoid storing or transmitting any personal or sensitive data to VWO servers.
 For this, the Anonymize all key presses option in Recordings > Settings > Configuration is checked by default.

 VWO will anonymize the following fields to avoid transmitting your personal data through VWO servers:

 - Three consecutive digits of phone numbers, credit card, social security, and CVV

 Despite the default setting for anonymizing keystrokes, you can provide additional security to mask certain non-input fields where personal data could be visible.
-Examples include Order summary, Checkout page, and others.
+For example, order summary, Checkout page, and others.
 There are two ways to anonymize such non-input fields:

 ATTENTION: By default, all password fields and three consecutive digits of any number will be anonymized.
-However, the password field will always be anonymized, regardless of whitelisting such fields.
-For numerical inputs like credit card details, social security number, or CVV, enabling anonymization will replace the actual input with zeroes.
+The password field will always be anonymized, regardless of whitelisting such fields.
+For numerical inputs like credit card details, social security numbers, or CVV, enabling anonymization will replace the actual input with zeroes.